Thoburn v Sunderland City Council: Facts

 The Weights and Measures Act 1985 section 1 provided that both the pound and the kilogram are equally legal units of measurement in the United Kingdom.
-In 1994, several statutory instruments came into force bringing the United Kingdom into compliance with Directive 80/181/EEC which aimed to harmonise the use in the European Community of units of measurement.
+In 1994, several statutory instruments came into force bringing the United Kingdom into compliance with Directive 80/181/EEC, which aimed to harmonise the use in the European Community of units of measurement.
 Amongst the measures enacted were the Weights and Measures Act 1985 (Metrication) (Amendment) Order 1994 and the Units of Measurement Regulations 1994.
 Without modifying the basic principle in Section 1 of the 1985 Act that the pound and the kilogram enjoyed parity, the Order specified that the use of the pound as a primary indicator of measurement for trade would be illegal after 1 January 2000 and would be a criminal offence under Section 8 of the 1985 Act.
-The 1994 Regulations permitted the continued display of imperial measures until the end of 1999 so long as the metric equivalent also appeared alongside, and at least as prominently.
-The Units of Measures Regulations 1994 was introduced on the basis of Sections 2(2) and (4) of the European Communities Act 1972 which authorised Ministers to pass secondary legislation to bring the UK into closer compliance with its then obligations under EU law.
+The 1994 Regulations permitted the continued display of imperial measures until the end of 1999, as long as the metric equivalent was also displayed at least as prominently.
+The Units of Measures Regulations 1994 was introduced on the basis of Sections 2(2) and (4) of the European Communities Act 1972, which authorised Ministers to pass secondary legislation to bring the UK into closer compliance with its then obligations under EU law.
 This is a so-called Henry VIII clause.

-In March 2001, Steve Thoburn, a greengrocer, was convicted at Sunderland Magistrates' Court for using weighing apparatus that did not comply with the 1985 Act.
-He had been warned on two occasions that his apparatus was illegal.
-Colin Hunt sold fruit and vegetables in Hackney, he displayed his prices by reference to imperial measures and was convicted at Thames Magistrates' Court in June 2001.
-Julian Harman, a greengrocer, and John Dove, a fishmonger, sold their goods by reference to imperial measures only at Camelford market in Cornwall, they were both convicted in August 2001 at Bodmin Magistrates' Court.
-Peter Collins sold fruit and vegetables in Sutton and unlike the other appellants, had not been convicted of an offence.
+In March 2001, Steve Thoburn, a greengrocer, was convicted at Sunderland Magistrates' Court for using weighing apparatus that did not comply with the 1985 Act; he had been warned on two occasions that his apparatus was illegal.
+Also, Colin Hunt sold fruit and vegetables in Hackney, displaying his prices by reference to imperial measures, and was convicted at Thames Magistrates' Court in June 2001.
+Julian Harman, a greengrocer, and John Dove, a fishmonger, sold their goods by sole reference to imperial measures at Camelford market in Cornwall; they were both convicted in August 2001 at Bodmin Magistrates' Court.
+Peter Collins sold fruit and vegetables in Sutton and, unlike the other appellants, had not been convicted of an offence.
 Instead, he was contesting the terms of the market stall licence proposed by the legal authority which required metric measures to be used; Sutton Magistrates' Court had rejected his claim.

 Judgment

 Magistrates' court

 In the Sunderland Magistrates' Court Judge Bruce Morgan stated:

 So long as this country remains a member of the European Union then the laws of this country are subject to the doctrine of the primacy of community law ...
 The passing of the [European Communities Act] 1972 meant that European legislation became part of our legislation. ...
 This country ... has joined this European club and by so doing has agreed to be bound by the rules and regulations of the club ...

-All five appellants, called the "Metric Martyrs" in the press, contested the decisions against them by way of case stated before the Divisional Court of the Queen's Bench Division.
+All five appellants, called the "Metric Martyrs" in the press, contested the decisions against them by way of case stated before a divisional court of the Queen's Bench Division.